vuanhle/vuanhle.github.io/intro.md

 # Intro

-<p class="lead">My path into research and deep tech started far from the usual image of technology.
-I grew up close to farming, where uncertainty is concrete: weather, land, labor, machinery, prices, and the constant question of how to do more with limited resources.</p>
+<p class="lead">My path into research and deep technology began with agriculture. </p>

+I come from a traditional Vietnamese family with vast agricultural land and business interests.
+We are used to the smell of the soils, the sound of irrigation flow, and the taste of fresh apples loaded onto the trucks.
+I grew up observing how land, labor, machinery, weather, markets, and long-term investment interact.

+That environment gave me an early appreciation for productive assets and for the difference between abstract plans and systems that must work under real, physical conditions.
+It also taught me that ownership comes with responsibilities: allocating resources carefully, managing uncertainty, and building value across generations.

-That background shaped how I think.
-It made me interested in systems where knowledge has to survive contact with reality.
-Research gave me the language for that instinct: mathematics, machine learning, scientific modeling, and the discipline of asking whether a model is not only impressive, but valid.
+Research gave me a more rigorous language for those instincts through mathematics, machine learning, scientific modeling, and the discipline of asking whether an idea is not only impressive, but technically valid and useful in practice.

-Today, I am building toward a career that connects three worlds:
+Today, I am building toward a career connecting three worlds:

-- **Research:** developing reliable machine learning methods for scientific and technical systems.
+- **Research:** developing and evaluating reliable machine-learning methods for scientific and technical systems.
-- **Deep tech:** understanding how hard technical advances become usable infrastructure.
+- **Deep technology:** understanding how difficult scientific advances become scalable infrastructure.
-- **Capital:** learning how investment decisions can accelerate frontier technology when paired with rigorous technical judgment.
+- **Capital:** learning how rigorous technical and investment judgment can help frontier technologies move from laboratories into the world.

-I want to work with research labs, founders, and investors who care about durable progress: AI systems that can be trusted, scientific tools that expand what people can build, and companies whose technical depth compounds over time.
+I want to work with research labs, founders, and investors who care about durable values: AI systems that can be trusted, scientific tools that expand what people can build, and companies whose technical depth compounds over time.

 <figure>
   <img class="centered-image intro-image" src="/assets/img/intro-farming.webp" alt="Small farm garden beside homes" loading="lazy" decoding="async">